chenguo/franca-js/docs/query-write.md

   }
 }
 ```
-So in Postgres, if you speicify the `{"singleRow": true}` explicitly, it will be translated to somthing like:
+Note that in Postgres, default update action will update all matched rows.
+The only way to update first match is ordering the queried results and select the first one by unique key, so in Postgres you need to speicify an extra `options` `{"primaryField": "ID"}` explicitly, it will be translated to somthing like:

 ```sql
 UPDATE example-table SET field2='foo', field3='bar' WHERE ID=(SELECT ID FROM example-table WHERE field1='baz' ORDER BY ID LIMIT 1)
 ```